JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Having reached that point, I looked up, and asked Sergeant Cuff what he thought of the letter, so far?

-“I should only offend you if I expressed MY opinion,” answered the Sergeant.
+“I should only offend you if I expressed _My_ opinion,” answered the Sergeant.
 “Go on, Mr. Betteredge,” he said, with the most exasperating resignation, “go on.”